kyaroch/2012_and_2016_presidential_election_results_by_county/README.md

 they certify their results.

-Certified results for the following states (plus DC) have been compiled: AL, AR, AZ, CO, CT, DE, FL, GA, IA, ID, IL, HI, KS, KY, LA, MI, MN, MT, ND, NE, NH, NJ, NM, NV, OH, OK, OR, RI, SC, TX, UT, VT, VA, WA, WI, WY
+Certified results for the following states (plus DC) have been compiled: AL, AR, AZ, CO, CT, DE, FL, GA, IA, ID, IL, HI, KS, KY, LA, MD, MI, MN, MT, ND, NE, NH, NJ, NM, NV, OH, OK, OR, RI, SC, TX, UT, VT, VA, WA, WI, WY

 Results for the following states have been certified, but have not been compiled: AK, MA